[UPDATED March 2021]

-The Glungezer ski resort above the Inn Valley in Austria is a best-kept secret of the locals.
-It’s a good thing I’m one of those locals.
-This insider’s guide will show you why you should consider Glungezer for a nostalgic ski day or days on the slopes.
+The Glungezer ski resort near Innsbruck in Austria is the best-kept secret of local winter sports enthusiasts.
+Major upgrades to their lift infrastructure have put them up there with the best in the region.
+This insider’s guide will show you why you should consider Glungezer for a fantastic day on the slopes.

-Glungezer is a charming little ski resort in the Mittelgebirge (middle mountains) near Innsbruck where the old-school ski culture lives on.
+Glungezer is a charming little ski resort in the Mittelgebirge (middle mountains) near Innsbruck.
 If you like skiing in beautiful terrain with hardly any lift lines, versatile skiing, and a quaint Alpine village atmosphere, you are at the right place.

 |Runs/slopes||7 km blue, 15.5 km red, 0.5 km black|

 |Lifts||1 gondola, 1 gondola/chairlift combo, 1 chairlift, 1 t-bar lift, 1 button lift, 1 magic carpet|